elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "_has_" or "_have", scan the global given the rider (has or have); exit.`

-`If the rider's token is not "_is_" or "_are", abort with "_Geez.
+`If the rider's token is not "_is_" or "_are", abort with "Geez.
 I need an 'is' or an 'are' hereabouts, but all I found was '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`